BHP-DevHub/bhp-pwg-tutorial/en/python_installation/instructions.md

 > This section is based on a tutorial by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots)

 Django is written in Python.
 We need Python to do anything in Django.
 Let's start by installing it!
-We want you to install Python 3.5, so if you have any earlier version, you will need to upgrade it.
+We want you to install Python 3.5 or later, so if you have any earlier version, you will need to upgrade it.

 <!--sec data-title="Windows" data-id="python_windows" data-collapse=true ces-->